lune-climate/lune-shipping-csv-tool/README.md

 will result in an error `Please set the API_KEY environment variable`

 ### Running the development version (AKA "I want to see how it works or make some changes")

+This requires a Unix-like operating system (Linux, BSD, macOS, Windows with WSL etc.).

 1. Clone this repository
 2. Install Node if you don't have it already